VaibhavNath/MySQL-Database/README.md

-### The repo contains the data about my work on MySQl.
+### The repo contains data about my work on MySQL.